 And it does not stop there.
 Agricultural Engineering strives to provide new solutions which empower farmers to produce ever greater amounts once again making agriculture a very lucrative opportunity.

 Agricultural engineering is a complex field and deals with a huge variety of functions all critical for creating an efficient, productive and reliable farm that empowers the farmer to make the most of all the available resources.
 Some of the most important among them are:

 Designing agricultural machinery and agricultural structures

 The importance of agricultural machinery is perhaps best described using the example of the combine harvester.
 The combine harvester three separate functions which together form the process of harvesting namely reaping, threshing and winnowing into a single process.
-All three of these processes are, if implemented without the harvester, highly labor intensive and as such using a combine harvester dramatically reduces the amount of labor required to complete the process of harvesting.
+All three of these processes are, if implemented without the harvester, highly labour intensive and as such using a combine harvester dramatically reduces the amount of labour required to complete the process of harvesting.